zanetakucarova/swi1-2017-odd-git/zanetakucarova.md

 Please change me.
 Ok as you wish :)

-Your favorite fruit: ..
+Your favorite fruit: mango mangoo

 Your favorite city: ...

-Your favorite vegetable: ...
+Your favorite vegetable: beetroot

 Your favorite color: ...

-Your favorite icecream: ...
+Your favorite icecream: caramel

 Your favorite season: ...